 Former criminal Jacob Sternwood is forced to return to London from his Icelandic hideaway when his son is involved in a heist gone wrong.
 This gives detective Max Lewinsky one last chance to catch the man he has always been after.
 As they face off, they start to uncover a deeper conspiracy they both need to solve in order to survive.Written by

-When Max Lewinsky drains body fluids out of his knee using a syringe he is smoking a cigarette.
-After he drained the body fluids out of his knee he sprays the fluid into a pan and then taking a final smoke of his cigarette.
-The cigarette he throws into the pan with his body fluids appears to be taller than when he took the final draw.
+When Max Lewinsky drains body fluids out of his knee using a syringe, he is smoking a cigarette.
+After he has drained the body fluids out of his knee he sprays the fluid into a pan and then takes a final smoke of his cigarette.
+The cigarette he throws into the pan with his body fluids appears to be longer than when he took the final draw.
 See more »

 Was this review helpful to you?